-The legal and policy framework of the resettlement plan will be based on national laws and legislation related to the Electricity Act 2018 (amended), Electricity Rules 2022 (amendment), Acquisition and Requisition of Immovable Property Act 2017.
-Along with the national policies and acts, the Project will be implemented in compliance with the ESP of the AIIB ESF 2022 including Environmental and Social Standard 2 (ESS2).
+The legal and policy framework of the resettlement plan will be based on national laws and legislations related to the Electricity Act 2018 (amended), Electricity Rules 2022 (amendment), Acquisition and Requisition of Immovable Property Act 2017.
+Along with the national policies and acts, the Project will be implemented in compliance with the ESP of the AIIB ESF 2021 including Environmental and Social Standard 2 (ESS2).
 Based on the analysis of applicable national laws and AIIB's ESS 2 requirement, project related resettlement principles have been adopted.

 The Acquisition and Requisition of Immovable Property Act 2017 (ARIPA) is the principal legislation governing eminent domain for land acquisition and requisition in Bangladesh.
 ARIPA 2017, detailed the land acquisition process from section 4 to section 19 and land requisition process from section 20 to section 28.
-According to ARIPA 2017, compensation to be paid for affected land, structures, trees, crops, and any other damages caused by such acquisition.
+According to ARIPA 2017, compensation to be paid for affected land, structures, trees, crops and any other damage caused by such acquisition.
+The amended Electricity Act 2018 establishes issue of compensation payment in Section 12 (Subsection 1) that if the land of the owner were affected due to tower construction the owner would be compensated as per designated law.

 AIIB follows internationally applicable principles in case of any involuntary resettlement.
 AIIB carefully screens each and every project to determine whether or not it instigates nay involuntary resettlement due to the project interventions.
-This includes both physical and economic displacement, as defined in the Environmental and Social Standards (ESS) 2: 'Involuntary Resettlement' under AIIB's Environmental and Social Framework (2021).
+This includes both physical and economic displacement, as defined in the Environmental and Social Standards (ESS) 2:

+'Involuntary Resettlement' under AIIB's Environmental and Social Framework (2021).
 ESS 2 clearly acknowledges that there are cases where no alternatives can be found to avoid involuntary resettlement.
 In such cases, AIIB requires the Client to ensure that resettlement activities are conceived and carried out as sustainable development programs.

 There is some gap between the government laws and AIIB's policies.
-The adverse social impacts are not fully addressed by the Act of ARIPA 2017- for instance; there are no provisions to ensure that the compensations for resettlement and/ or relocation of the PAPs are adequate as the amounts of compensation are based on project basis.
+The adverse social impacts are not fully addressed by the Act of ARIPA 2017- for instance; there are no provisions to ensure that the compensations for resettlement and/ or relocation of the PAPs are adequate as the amounts of compensation are based on hard-rules and not on project basis.
 AIIB policies on the other hand, require enhancing, or at least restore, the livelihoods of all affected persons in real terms relative to pre-project levels by screening the social impacts in a case-by-case process based on project benefits, project location, project type etc. The Act has no provision of resettlement assistance for restoration of livelihoods of affected persons except for legal compensation.